theo-xiao-sg/investment_python/README.md

 # Backtesting a well known investment stratergy with python

-I backtested a well know investment stratergy with python called SMA 200 to find out if it is really worth its value, and I found out that it was not.
+I backtested a well know investment stratergy with python called SMA 200 to find out if it is really worth its value.
+Please read my project description here: https://theo-xiao-sg.github.io/investment.html

 ## Running Guide